bdamon/MuscleDTI_Toolbox/Help/Help-for-define_muscle.md

 1. Define the muscle mask in slices 4-41;

-2. Return a mask of size 19219244;
+2. Return a mask of size 192 x 192 x 44;

-3. Return a second mask of size 12812844; and
+3. Return a second mask of size 128 x 128 x 44; and

-4. Visualize the result using fiber_visualizer, using slices 14, 24, 34, and 44 for anatomical reference:
+4. Visualize the result using <i>fiber_visualizer</i>, using slices 14, 24, 34, and 44 for anatomical reference:

 % Set mask definition options